LuxImagingAI/public-covid-xr-data/README.md

 Add this file to your Google Drive (top level) to be able to run the scripts.
 To do so, open link and choose > File > Add shortcut to Drive.

-A snapshot as csv data included in the data subfolder.
+A snapshot as csv data is included in the `data` subfolder.